jkeefe/cuny-prototyping-lab/THE_NOTES.md

 - Go through the [Syllabus](./README.md).
 - The class description, logistics, rules, and grading details are in a document I call "[the fine print](./THE_FINE_PRINT.md)."
 - Grading options
 - Everyone in the Slack!
+[Join here](https://join.slack.com/t/cunylab/signup) and use your school email address.

 # Playing with APIs